Grand Slam (professional wrestling): List of Tokyo Joshi Pro Wrestling Grand Slam winners

-World Wonder Ring Stardom (2022)
+World Wonder Ring Stardom (2022–present)

 Inaugural Stardom Grand Slam winner Io Shirai.

-In the joshi puroresu (women's professional wrestling) promotion World Wonder Ring Stardom, the Grand Slam consists of all the available titles promoted by the company except the Future of Stardom Championship.
+In the joshi puroresu (women's professional wrestling) promotion World Wonder Ring Stardom, the Grand Slam consists of all the available titles promoted by the company (except for the rookie-exclusive Future of Stardom Championship and New Blood Tag Team Championship).
 They are the World of Stardom Championship, the Wonder of Stardom Championship, the Goddesses of Stardom Championship, the Artist of Stardom Championship and the High Speed Championship.
-The SWA World Championship was also part of this lineup but it was deactivated in 2022.
+The SWA World Championship was also originally part of this lineup, but it was deactivated in 2022.
 The notion of "grand slam" was first officially mentioned on May 5, 2022, when Mayu Iwatani became the second wrestler in the company to achieve the feat, after Io Shirai.